AmElvy/arch-ms-shim-secureboot-systemd-boot/README.md

 so let's use a shim.

 # Is this secure?
-LOL no.

-but secureboot isn't really secure either.

-it's security theatre.
+LOL no, but secureboot isn't really secure either. it's more security theatre.

 but I need secureboot on windows for anti cheat games.
 (LAME)